Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Introduction

 \subsubsection{Analog Circuitry}

-This approach aims to suppress the SI before the low noise amplifier (LNA) and analog-to-digital converter (ADC) by subtracting an estimate of the received SI from the received signal.
-The radio-frequency (RF) transmitted signal can be extracted at the transmit power amplifier (PA) output, processed in the RF SI cancellation stage and subtracted from the received signal.
-Analog RF SI-cancellation can be first applied \cite{6,7,10} to suppress only the internal coupling and reflections modeled by a programmable analog tapped-delay line (TDL) transversal filter.
-Further adaptive digital RF cancellation can also be applied to suppress the SI components coming from the random external reflections by using a digital symbol-synchronous finite impulse-response (FIR) filter \cite{5,12,13}.
+This approach aims to suppress SI before the low noise amplifier (LNA) and analog-to-digital converter (ADC).
+The transmitted radio frequency (RF) signal is be extracted at the transmit power amplifier (PA) output, processed by an RF SI canceler and subtracted from the received signal.
+The analog RF SI canceler can be first applied \cite{6,7,10} to suppress only the internal coupling and reflections modeled by a programmable analog tapped-delay line (TDL) transversal filter.
+Adaptive digital RF cancellation can also be applied to suppress the SI components coming from the random external reflections by using a digital symbol-synchronous finite impulse-response (FIR) filter \cite{5,12,13}.

-Traditionally, the analog RF cancellation uses the knowledge of the transmitted SI to cancel it before the receive LNA.
+Traditionally, analog RF cancellation uses knowledge of the transmitted SI to cancel it before the receive LNA.
 A copy of the transmitted signal is obtained from the PA output and passed through a canceling circuit to reconstruct a copy of the received SI.
-The signal at the PA output includes the distortions of the transmitter (TX), which are reduced by the analog RF cancellation stage.
+The signal at the PA output includes the distortions of the transmitter (TX), which are reduced by the analog RF canceler.

-The design of the canceling circuit is highly related to the nature of the SI channel.
+The canceling circuit design is related to the nature of the SI channel.
 The SI channel can be divided into internal reflections with a smaller number of paths, shorter delays and stronger amplitudes compared to the external (far-field) reflections.
-The internal reflections are static as they depend on the internal components and the structure of the transceiver, while the external reflections vary according to the surrounding environment.
-Since it is difficult to adapt the analog circuits with the variations of the external reflections, the analog RF cancellation stage reduces only the static internal reflections.
-A canceling circuit based on a balanced transformer, such as a QHx220 chip, is used in \cite{5,13}.
-The chip takes the transmitted SI as input, changes its amplitude and phase to match the received SI, and subtracts the resulting signal from the received signal.
+The internal reflections are static as they depend on the internal components and structure of the transceiver, while the external reflections vary according to the surrounding environment.
+Since it is difficult to adapt analog circuits to the variations in the external reflections, the analog RF canceler reduces only static internal reflections.
+The Renesas QHx220 chip \cite{5,13}, for example, takes the transmitted SI as input, changes its amplitude and phase to match the received SI, and subtracts the resulting signal from the received signal.
 This method achieves about 20 dB reduction in received SI \cite{13}.